1. INTRODUCTION

 1.4.1.
 Publication history

 The EAU Guidelines on Urolithiasis were first published in 2000.
 Standard procedure for EAU Guidelines includes an annual assessment of newly published literature in the field to guide future updates.
-This 2024 Urolithiasis Guidelines present a limited update of the 2023 publication.
-The 2025 edition of the Urolithiasis Guidelines is a limited text update in which a new section on genetic factors and testing has been added.
-The Urolithiasis Guideline will be updated in full for 2026.
+These 2026 Urolithiasis Guidelines present a full update of the 2025 publication and have gone through a peer review process prior to publication.
+The Urolithiasis Guidelines will be updated in full for 2028.

 1.4.2.
 Summary of changes